A better way to convert text to a smart object in Photoshop

 Going to Blur > Gaussian Blur.

-In the Gaussian Blur dialog box, I’ll set the Radius, which controls the amount of blur, to around 60 pixels and click OK.
+In the dialog box, I'll set the Radius to 60 Pixels and click OK.

 The Gaussian Blur filter dialog box